Support for Attention Research Update is provided

 well on the program requires children to sustain their attention to a variety

-of game-like tasks that become increasingly challenging and that provide
+of game-like tasks that become increasingly challenging and that provide children

-no direct feedback on EEG state is provided.
+feedback on EEG state is provided.

 - Experimental Controls -